 Black Pepper – is good for the Stomach & Skin Health

-In your drip or coffee press, add a whole cardamon, a 2-3 pcs dried organic mandarin peels (I use the ones from the previous Winter which I dry and preserve in an airtight glass jar), 1/2 teaspoon of groundd cinnamon and 2 whole clover.
+In your drip or coffee press, add a whole cardamon seed, 2-3 pcs dried organic mandarin peels (I use the ones from the previous Winter which I dry and preserve in an airtight glass jar), 1/2 teaspoon of ground cinnamon and 2 whole clovers.

 In the spice mixer mix black pepper, any other pepper you like (I found some tasty ones in Sri Lanka), clover, cinnamon sticks, cardamon, dried orange peel…Keep in an airtight jar ready for use.
 Usually one teaspoon is enough for a pot of 4 cups of coffee.